nrwl/typescript-template/README.md

 ### 3. 🔧 Self-Healing CI

 The CI pipeline includes `nx fix-ci` which automatically identifies and suggests fixes for common issues.
-We've included an intentionally failing test in the `@org/async` package to demonstrate this feature.
+To test it, you can make a change to `async-retry.spec.ts` so that it fails, and create a PR.

 ```bash
 # Run tests and see the failure